JCSDA/jedi-docs/docs/developer/jedi_environment/charliecloud.rst

 This may take a few minutes so be patient.
 When done, it should give you a message like :code:`./ch-jedi-latest unpacked ok` and it should have created a directory by that same name.
 In our example, this directory would be located in :code:`~/jedi/ch-container/ch-jedi-latest`.

 This is the JEDI Charliecloud container.
 It's functionally equivalent to a Singularity image file but it appears as a directory rather than a single file.
-Furthermore, that directory contains a complete, self-contained linux filesystem, complete with its own system directories like :code:`/usr/local`, :code:`/bin`, and :code:`/home`.
+Furthermore, that directory contains a complete, self-contained Linux filesystem, complete with its own system directories like :code:`/usr/local`, :code:`/bin`, and :code:`/home`.

 To enter the Charliecloud container, type: